neeravkaushal/2020-Genome_Assembly_Workshop/kmers/kmers.md

 |4|27|1.8e+16|
 |4|31|4.6e+18|

-As you can see, there are 64 possibilities for a 3-mer and over 4 Trillion possibilities for a 21-mer!
+As you can see, there are 64 possibilities for a 3-mer and over 4 trillion possibilities for a 21-mer!

 For a given sequence of length L,  and a K-mer size of K, the total k-mer’s possible will be given by ( L – k ) + 1